bonni208/Business_Ethics/Business_Ethics.md

 3. **Reducing Emotional Impact**: Feedback that is closely tied to our identity can be emotionally taxing.
 It can lead to anxiety, stress, and a fear of failure.
 By separating feedback from our identity, we can reduce the emotional impact and maintain our mental well-being.

+What is the main reason to separate feedback or criticism from one's self-worth?

+[[ ]] To prove that criticism is always wrong
+[[ ]] To avoid receiving any feedback
+[[X]] To view feedback as an opportunity for growth and improvement [[ ]] To retaliate against those giving feedback

 Yes, we recognize how important it is, but how do we do it?
 Here are some examples of how to separate feedback from our identity:

 1. **Focus on Actions, Not Person**: When providing feedback, frame it in terms of actions, behaviors, or specific tasks rather than making it about the person.
 For example, say, "Your report lacks clarity," instead of "You're not a good writer."